-If a customer starts thinking of you as a valuable resource over and above what your product does for him, he's far less likely to drop you for a competitor.
+If a customer starts thinking of you as a valuable resource over and above what your product does, they're far less likely to drop you for a competitor.

-Once your customers are trained to tell you about any poaching attempts, not only will you have a much better chance to salvage the relationship, but you'll have an excellent opportunity to spy out your competitors' strategies.
-This will help you to anticipate and beat off future attempts.
+Once your customers are in the habit of telling you about any poaching attempts, not only will you have a much better chance to salvage the relationship, but you'll have an excellent opportunity to spy on your competitors' strategies.

 Become a Resource

-Build up your knowledge base by reading industry-related books and magazines and by mining information from coworkers in engineering and customer service departments.
+Build up your knowledge base by reading industry-related books and magazines and by mining information from coworkers in customer service departments.

 Prepare for Price Wars